-- 23. In further contravention of the Loan Agreements, Davies routinely caused the Receivership Companies to improperly transfer monies between entities and to affiliates, including over \$17 million to and among the Receivership Companies and certain non-Receivership Companies that Davies controls, including Textbook Ross Park Inc., Textbook (445 Princess Street) Inc., Textbook (774 Bronson Avenue) Inc. and McMurray.17 - 24.
-Davies also caused the Receivership Companies to improperly transfer monies to Lafontaine Terrace Management Corporation ("Lafontaine") and Memory Care Investments (Victoria) Ltd. ("MC Victoria") two non-Receivership Companies in respect of which Davies is the sole director and officer.
-Specifically: - (a) Scollard, Legacy Lane, Burlington and Oakville improperly transferred a total of \$324,000 to Lafontaine; and - (b) Legacy Lane improperly transferred \$15,000 to MC Victoria.
-18 - 25.
-These transfers are prohibited under the applicable Loan Agreements and constitute a breach of the Loan Agreements.19
+- 34. In further contravention of the Loan Agreements, Mr. Davies routinely caused the Receivership Companies to improperly transfer monies between entities and to affiliates, including over \$17 million to and among the Receivership Companies and certain non-Receivership Companies that Mr. Davies controls, including Textbook Ross Park Inc., Textbook (445 Princess Street) Inc., Textbook (774 Bronson Avenue) Inc. and McMurray.23 - 35.
+Mr. Davies also caused certain Receivership Companies to improperly transfer monies to Lafontaine Terrace Management Corporation ("Lafontaine") and Memory Care Investments (Victoria) Ltd. ("MC Victoria") - two non-Receivership Companies in respect of which Mr. Davies is the sole director and officer, and which are owned, in part, by Mr. Davies and/or Aeolian.
+Specifically: - Scollard, Legacy Lane, Burlington and Oakville improperly transferred a total of (a) \$324,000 to Lafontaine; and - Legacy Lane improperly transferred \$15,000 to MC Victoria.24 (b)